 Studying is a particular challenge for students with impairments.
 The ifs is aware of this and supports affected students as much as possible.

-The classrooms at ifs are barrier-free - accessible at ground level or via elevators.
 The buildings of the ifs have sanitary facilities suitable for the disabled.

 The website of our cooperation partner TH Köln provides helpful information on the topic.